 - CONFIGURE_USE_IMFS_AS_BASE_FILESYSTEM is defined if the application wishes to use the full functionality IMFS.
 By default, the miniIMFS is used.
 The miniIMFS is a minimal functionality subset of the In-Memory FileSystem (IMFS).
 The miniIMFS is comparable in functionality to the pseudo-filesystem name space provided before RTEMS release 4.5.0.
-The miniIMFS supports only directories and device nodes and is smaller in executable code size than the full IMFS. - STACK_CHECKER_ON is defined when the application wishes to enable run-time stack bounds checking.
+The miniIMFS supports only directories and device nodes and is smaller in executable code size than the full IMFS. - CONFIGURE_USE_DEVFS_AS_BASE_FILESYSTEM is defined if the application wishes to use the device-only filesystem.
+The device-only filesystem supports only device nodes and is smaller in executable code size than the full IMFS and minIMFS. - CONFIGURE_APPLICATION_DISABLE_FILESYSTEM is defined if the application dose not intend to use any kind of filesystem supports(including printf family). - CONFIGURED_STACK_CHECKER_ENABLED is defined when the application wishes to enable run-time stack bounds checking.
 This increases the time required to create tasks as well as adding overhead to each context switch.
 By default, this is not defined and thus stack checking is disabled.
+NOTE: In 4.9 and older, this was named STACK_CHECKER_ON